|No no no. That's WOW.

 That never even occurred to me.

 Well, not addicted addicted.
 I could quit any time, of course.
 I wasn't like my friends putting in the hours of a full time job to be in a raiding guild.
-But it was my procrastination of choice when I was not writing papers for college that were due the next day.
+I wasn't like those guys in their parents' basements.
+I was a high class addict, you see.
+Avoiding ten page papers that were due in less than 12 hours...absolutely, but I didn't really have a PROBLEM.

 One thing I noticed about W.O.W.'s talent point mechanic was how strangely like being a writer it was.

-Of course I stopped playing because Cataclysm sucked ass (and not in the way that makes someone go "Oh my god.
+Of course, I stopped playing because Cataclysm sucked ass (and not in the way that makes someone go "Oh my god.
 I've never felt anything that intense!").
 But let's pretend it was because I'm a disciplined writer who knew it was just going to be part of the price I had to pay, that I totally have epic mad levels of discipline, and I want to be a writer just that fucking bad.
+Furthermore, let's pretend I haven't started back up in the last few months.

 You mean you spend thirty hours a week doing it with nothing to show for it except some shiny pixels that make you think you're cool?

-Unless everyone else is too stupid to reign in their DPS and they end up with the monster's aggro.
+Unless everyone else is too incompetent to reign in their DPS and they end up with the monster's aggro.
 Then you let those fools die to teach them a lesson.
-Except that you'll get blamed for them dying if you're the healer.
-Everyone always blames the healer if they die.
+Except that you'll get blamed for them dying even though they totally deserved it.
+Everyone always blames the healer when they die.
 Always.
-Even if they literally jumped off a cliff into a room full of snake men like in that movie Dreamscape...on purpose.
+Even if they literally jumped off a cliff into a room full of snake men like in that movie Dreamscape...on purpose....into a fire...and pulled out their weapons so they would impale themselves when they hit the ground.
 It was still the healer's fault for letting them die.

 Off topic much?